ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## max_replicated_sends_network_bandwidth {#max_replicated_sends_network_bandwidth}

-Limits the maximum speed of data exchange over the network in bytes per second for [replicated](../../engines/table-engines/mergetree-family/replication.md) sends for a table.
+Limits the maximum speed of data exchange over the network in bytes per second for [replicated](../../engines/table-engines/mergetree-family/replication.md) sends.
+This setting is applied to the particular table, unlike the [max_replicated_sends_network_bandwidth_for_server](settings.md#max_replicated_sends_network_bandwidth_for_server) setting, which is applied to the server.

 The setting isn't followed perfectly accurately.